pypy/pypy/pypy/doc/stm.rst

 the interpreter in ``pypy-stm``: while you think you are writing thread-unfriendly code because of this global lock, actually the underlying system is able to make it run on multiple cores anyway.

-...

-``pypy-stm`` enables a better programming model whereby you can run non-threaded programs on multiple cores, simply by starting multiple threads but running each of them protected by the same lock.
-(Note that "protected by the same lock" means right now "they are all protected by ``__pypy__.thread.atomic``", but this might change in the future.)

 This capability can be hidden in a library or in the framework you use;
 the end user's code does not need to be explicitly aware of using